Brian McClure

-Brian McClure (born December 28, 1963) is a former American football quarterback who played in the National Football League for the Buffalo Bills.
-He played college football at Bowling Green.
+Brian McClure (born December 28, 1963) is an American former professional football player who was a quarterback for the Buffalo Bills of the National Football League (NFL).
+He played college football for the Bowling Green Falcons.

 College career

-McClure played for the Falcons from 1982–85, where he set numerous offensive records.
+McClure played for the Falcons from 1982 to 1985, where he set numerous offensive records.
 His 900 completions and 10,280 yards passing are both school records.
-He also threw 63 touchdowns which was the school record until Omar Jacobs threw 71 from 2003–05.
+He also threw 63 touchdowns which was the school record until Omar Jacobs threw 71 from 2003 to 2005.
 In 1985, he led the Falcons to an undefeated regular season, but lost to Fresno State in the California Raisin Bowl.